terraframe/Runway-SDK/pages/mydoc/mydoc_permissions_introduction.md

       </method>
     </permissions>

-If you do not assign your MdMethod to a role, it will by default not have permissions to do anything.
+By default, MdMethods do not have permissions to do anything, which is why its important you either give them a role or directly assign them permissions.

 Putting it all together, we arrive at the most common permissions usecase for MdMethods:
 1. Add an @Authenticate annotation to the top of your method